roberttidey/GivEnergyScripts/README.md

 - Creates a csv text file with fields for time,solar,import, export,consumption and battery percentage
 - Other fields can be addded easily by extracting from JSON data object
 - Works by extracting full data for each day, parsing into data object and iterating over all records

+## GE-EnergyFlow.ps1
+- Script to extract energyflow data
+- edit to put in apikey and GivEnergy serial number
+- edit to change grouping required Default 0 = 30 minutes
+- edit to change id types required Default 0,1,2,3,4,5
+- Save and run in powershell with right click
+- enter start date in yyyy-mm-dd format e.g. 2022-10-01
+- enter end date in yyyy-mm-dd format e.g. 2022-10-03
+- Creates a json text file with energy flow data